Correr Museum in Venice - Tickets Online

 Closed: 25 December and 1 January

-The Correr Museum in Venice has been developed along fascinating thematic itineraries on art, culture and history of Venice.
-In addition to this, the elegant rooms of the Museo Correr in Venice accommodate a large collection of sculptures by Antonio Canova, pieces of ancient art and a Venetian art gallery.
+The Correr Museum, the best-known of the Civic Museums of Venice, offers thematic itineraries on the art, civilization and history of Venice.
+It also houses a large collection of sculptures by Antonio Canova, pieces of ancient art and a rich art gallery of Venetian art.

-The history of the Museo Correr in Venezia began with Teodoro Correr, a descendant of a noble Venetian family who bequeathed to the city of Venice his important art collection and a place to displaythem to the public.
-After several reorganizations, transfers and new acquisitions, since 1922 the Museo Correr has been located in the elegant Neo-classical Rooms of the Napoleonic Wing of the Procuratie Nuove in St Mark’s Square.
+The history of the museum began with Teodoro Correr, a Venetian nobleman who bequeathed his important art collection to the city and some areas to exhibit it to the public.
+After various reorganizations, transfers and new acquisitions, the Correr Museum has been housed since 1922 in the elegant Neoclassical Halls of the Napoleonic Wing and partly in the Procuratie Nuove in St Mark’s Square.

-The visit to the Museo Correr, Venice then continues to the 'Wunderkammer' a sort of 'cabinet of curiosities' of Venice lagoon that includes more than 300 works from the collections of the city museums of Venice.
-Sacred art objects, bronzes, paintings, prints and drawings from various sources, rarities and oddities that continue throughout the nine rooms of the Correr Museum that were completely rearranged in 2013.
+You will then visit the 'wunderkammer', a sort of 'chamber of wonders' in Venice in which there are over 300 works from the collections of the civic museums of Venice.
+Sacred art objects, bronzes, paintings, prints and drawings of various origins, rarities and oddities alternate seamlessly along these nine rooms of the Museum, entirely refurbished in 2013.